PHP

 • array_walk_recursive — Apply a user function recursively to every member of an array

-• arsort — Sort an array in reverse order and maintain index association
+• arsort — Sort an array in descending order and maintain index association

-• asort — Sort an array and maintain index association
+• asort — Sort an array in ascending order and maintain index association

 • compact — Create array containing variables and their values

-• count — Count all elements in an array, or properties in an object
+• count — Counts all elements in an array or in a Countable object

 • current — Return the current element in an array